Course Title: Postgraduate Certificate in Applied Statistics

 - Statistical Programming and Applications (5 ECTS credits)

 Each module is delivered over one semester.
-Lectures and software laboratory sessions are held in the evenings, from approximately 6.30pm, two evenings per week.
+Online lectures and tutorials are held in the evenings.